mohdsuleman123/xyzBank_SeleniumProject/README.md

 4.TestNG framework is used for running tests.

+5.Created testcases for each page.

-5.webdrivermanager dependencies is used to avoid browser version errors.
+6.webdrivermanager dependencies is used to avoid browser version errors.

-6.Allure dependencies is used for generating reports.
+7.Allure dependencies is used for generating reports.